kparc/kcc/README.md

 Later on you will see how this works in practice.

-> You will not get far in this course without a strong grip on the idea that some things in k land are **monadic** and even **explicitly monadic**, while others are **dyadic**.
+> You will not get far in this course without a strong grip on the idea that some things in 𝒌 land are **monadic** and even **explicitly monadic**, while others are **dyadic**.
 Make sure you have it.

-On a more general note, functions in k can be of rank 1 to 9:
+On a more general note, functions in 𝒌 can be of rank 1 to 9:

 * it is not really possible to define a function with no arguments.
-Rank zero, or *niladic* functions do not exist in k.
+Rank zero, or *niladic* functions, do not exist in 𝒌.
 * a function cannot take more than nine explicit arguments, and some say this is an overly generous limit.